TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers: Experimental Details

-\item \textbf{ERM}: We use SGD as the optimizer with a batch size of 128 and train the model for 100 epochs without any scheduler.
-We search learning rate from \{1e-4, 1e-3, 3e-3, 1e-2\} and weight decay from \{1e-4, 1e-3, 1e-2\}.
+\item \textbf{ERM}: We used SGD as the optimizer with a batch size of 128 and trained the model for 100 epochs without any scheduler.
+We searched learning rate from \{1e-4, 1e-3, 3e-3, 1e-2\} and weight decay from \{1e-4, 1e-3, 1e-2\}.
 It is used for DFR and TLDR while SELF and AFR have their own ERM stage.

-{ \item \textbf{Group-DRO}: We use SGD as the optimizer with a batch size of 128 and train the model for 100 epochs without any scheduler.
-We search learning rate and weight decay from a set of pairs \{(1e-5, 1.0), (1e-4, 1e-1), (1e-3, 1e-4)\} and $\eta_q$ from \{1e-4, 1e-3, 1e-2, 1e-1\}. }
+{ \item \textbf{Group-DRO}: We used SGD as the optimizer with a batch size of 128 and trained the model for 100 epochs without any scheduler.
+We searched learning rate and weight decay from a set of pairs \{(1e-5, 1.0), (1e-4, 1e-1), (1e-3, 1e-4)\} and $\eta_q$ from \{1e-4, 1e-3, 1e-2, 1e-1\}. }